riot/riot/doc/api/tags.md

     { title: "post 1", description: 'my post description' },
     { title: "post 2", description: 'my post description' }
   ]

+  // the bind is needed in this case to keep the parent context
+  // also in the child tags
+  deleteAllPosts() {
+    this.posts = []

+    // we need to trigger manually the update function
+    // because this function gets triggered from a child tag
+    // and it does not bubble up automatically this.update()
+  }.bind(this)

 </blog>